The Tau Method for Boundary Conditions

 Implementation detail worth knowing: In Tarang's current solver,

 subproblem_matrix(op::Lift, sp)reads the dimensionNfrom_subproblem_cheb_basis(sp)— the problem's own Chebyshev basis — and does not useop.basisto compute the matrix.
-That meanslift(tau, zbasis, -1)andlift(tau, derivative_basis(zbasis), -1)produce identical delta columns at rowN-1.
-Thebasisargument is a semantic hint inherited from Dedalus's type system; it's retained so that future refinements (e.g. different lift-basis behaviour for non-Jacobi bases, or explicit basis tracking through expression trees) can hook in without breaking user code.
+That meanslift(tau, zb, -1),lift(tau, derivative_basis(zb, 1), -1)andlift(tau, derivative_basis(zb, 2), -1)produce identical delta columns at rowN-1.
+(Measured: all three spellings give bit-identical solutions and bit-identical tau values on the quick-start problem.)
+Thebasisargument is a semantic hint inherited from Dedalus's type system; it's retained so that future refinements — e.g. explicit basis tracking through expression trees — can hook in without breaking user code.

-grad_u = grad(u) + ez * lift(tau_u1, -1), the lift lives alongsidegrad(u), which naturally maps a ChebyshevT field into the derivative (ChebyshevU) space.
-Passingderivative_basis(zbasis)tells the reader what the lift is conceptually contributing, even if the linear algebra doesn't care. - Consistency with examples and tutorials: all of Tarang's shipped examples use
+grad_u = grad(u) + ez * lift(tau_u1, lb1, -1), the lift lives alongsidegrad(u), which maps a ChebyshevT field into the first-derivative (ChebyshevU) space.
+Passing the derivative basis tells the reader what the lift is conceptually contributing, even if the linear algebra doesn't currently care. - Consistency with examples and tutorials: all of Tarang's shipped examples build the lift basis with

 Boundary Conditions as Algebraic Constraint Rows